 My husband wasn’t the only one who was concerned about my earlier pig-out session.
 How many pounds would I gain if I ate these two loafs as fast as I’d eaten the one the day before?
 I opened the refrigerator door again, moving the cakes to the veggie drawer where they wouldn’t be as readily visible or accessible nestled between the kale and spinach.

 As I went about my day the fruitcake called to me as if they had rigged up a whole-house intercom system from the veggie drawer.
 “We’re in the fridge!
 We’re in the fridge!
-We’re in the fridge!” they hollered.
+We’re in the fridge!”

-Out of sight, the fruitcake was out of my thoughts until several weeks later when I pulled the roast from the freezer and there it was in all its sweet glory.
+Out of sight, the fruitcake was out of my thoughts until I pulled the roast from the freezer and there it was in all its sweet glory.
 I put the fruitcake on the counter to thaw, but it wasn’t thawing fast enough.
 I pulled out my trusty frozen food knife; the one I bought thirty years ago when Aldi only sold hamburger in frozen 5 pound tubes.

 Fruitcake is dense and heavy.
 When frozen, it’s like cement.
 The knife was useless.
-All I got was a few frozen slivers that thawed slowly on my tongue.
+All I got was a few frozen slivers that slowly thawed on my tongue.
 I waited 30 minutes until an 8th of an inch around the whole cake was thawed.
 The knife still wouldn’t go through the center.